 In basic terms, a fuel is a chemical substance that releases a large amount of energy when reacted with oxygen.
 This energy can be harnessed by converting it into useful forms such as heat, movement or electricity.
 When a fuel reacts with oxygen, the existing chemical bonds within the fuel and oxygen molecules are broken in a process that requires energy (an endothermic process).
 Then, the atoms within these molecules are rearranged and new chemical bonds between the atoms are created in a process that releases energy in the form of heat (an exothermic process).
 The energy released in the second process is much larger than the energy consumed in the first process, so the net result is that a large amount of energy is generated.

-• Conventional Energy Systems
+Conventional Energy Systems

 In a conventional energy system such as the internal combustion engine, a carbon-based fuel is reacted with oxygen to generate heat and pressure, which in turn are converted into useful mechanical (movement) energy.
-The useful energy is only 30-40% of the potential chemical energy stored in the fuel and oxygen, so these systems are characterized by significant energy losses.
+The useful energy is only 30-40% of the potential chemical energy stored in the fuel and oxygen, so these systems are characterised by significant energy losses.

-• Fuel Cells
+Fuel Cells

 Fuel cells, on the other hand, convert the chemical energy of a fuel directly into useful electrical energy, thus achieving very high efficiencies.
-Moreover, if hydrogen is used as the fuel, the only waste emission is water vapour..
+Moreover, if hydrogen is used as the fuel, the only waste emission is water vapour.

-• Hydrogen Fuel Cells
+Hydrogen Fuel Cells

 The electrodes are usually made of small platinum particles (which act as a catalyst to promote the reaction) supported on porous carbon.
 However, due to a number of disadvantages including the high cost of platinum, other electrode materials are now being developed.

-• Challenges Remain
+Challenges Remain

 While the potential offered by fuel cell technology is very promising, a number of challenges remain to be resolved.
 Research is accelerating to address these challenges and advances in manufacturing techniques will make it possible to produce fuel cells in a wide array of metals and sizes.

-• Metal Options & Alternatives
+Metal Options & Alternatives

 Bipolar plates are usually made of graphite, metal alloys, or composite materials.
 While graphite is lighter than any metal and is not prone to corrosion, it is also brittle and porous and has significantly lower electrical and thermal conductivities compared to metals.
-Metals, on the other hand, are characterized by very high conductivities.
+Metals, on the other hand, are characterised by very high conductivities.
 Their corrosion resistance can be enhanced using conductive coatings.
 For example, titanium is a light metal with very good corrosion resistance which can be further improved by coating the surface with a titanium nitride protective finish.
 Aluminium, which is another attractive metal for fuel cell plates due to its low density (40% lighter than titanium), can be coated with chromium nitride.
 Other metals can be used such as copper and stainless steel and various surface treatment and coating techniques are also available to deposit a wide range of coating materials on metal plates.

-• Photochemical Etching Fuel Cells
+Photochemical Etching Fuel Cells

 Photochemical etching is an important fabrication process that can be used to produce flow channels on metallic fuel cell plates.
 Different flow patterns can be etched such as parallel, serpentine, or grid channels without affecting the physical and chemical properties of the base metal.

-• Fuel Cell Plates manufactured by A.C.E.
+Fuel Cell Plates Manufactured By A.C.E.

 Advanced Chemical Etching (ACE) can manufacture photochemically etched fuel cell flow plates in a range of metals such as aluminium, titanium or stainless steel.
 The process can be used to produce different prototype designs for the purpose of optimizing the flow pattern.
 The process can accommodate low, medium or large volume production.
 Metal plates up to 2 mm in thickness can be etched.
 The channel width to depth ratio is typically 2-to-1.
 Metal plates can be etched from both sides simultaneously.